SacStateOctobots/RowingClubWebsite/README.md

 * CSS+Bootstrap
 * Jquery

-## Testing
-* Contact Us Email:

-  - Navigate to contact us page.
-  - Fill out contact us form and click submit.
-  - Verify email submission is received in the email account setup in dev instructions section.

-* Google Calendar Website Event Cards:

-  - Verify landing page loads.
-  - Verify cards at bottom of screen for landing page load with event data.
-  - Verify event data consists of the four most recent events from the google calendar linked in setup from dev instructions.
-  - Repeat the above steps on the calendar page.

- *  Animation On Scroll:
-  - On landing page, about us page, contact us page and join page, verify page elements slide in/out of view while scrolling from top to bottom of page and back.

-* Responsive Feature on Mobile Devices

-* Login Function:
-  - Navigate to <SITE URL>/login, enter admin login+password.
-  - Make changes to data in admin panel.
-  - Verify changes made in admin panel are updated on their corresponding site pages.

-## How to Use (Deployment)
+## How to Use
-  * To run the website locally:
+  To run the website locally:
-  * Under /Website use
+  Under /Website use

-    - `make`
+    make

-  * Which runs the following command:
+  Which runs the following command:

-    - `flask --app server run`
+    flask --app server run

-  * This command starts an http server on your local machine on port 5000.
+  This command starts an http server on your local machine on port 5000.
-  * To access the site, navigate to http://localhost:5000 in your web browser.
+  To access the site, navigate to http://localhost:5000 in your web browser.

-# Dev Instructions
+## Dev Instructions
 * Install SQLite3
 * Use the package manager pip to install flask and modules (must have python3.7 or newer installed first):
-  - pip install flask
+  - `pip install flask`
-  - pip install flask_login
+  - `pip install flask_login`
-  - pip install flask_mail
+  - `pip install flask_mail`
-  - pip install  python-dateutil
+  - `pip install  python-dateutil`
-  - npm install sass
+  - `npm install sass`
 * Note: Run setup_database.py script before running website to setup sqlite3 database file

 ### Enable Google App Passwords for SMTP (Contact page):
 * First, Google App Passwords can only be used with accounts that have 2-Step Verification turned on.